psychemedia/storytelling-notes/godmother-death.md

 After wandering lost for a while more, the beggar stumbled upon a second glade.
 Here the boughs of an ancient briar parted and rose like the arms and base of a throne, and on this arboreal seat perched the most peculiar of monsters, licking rank meat from the tips of its talons.
 From the twisted branches around it misshapen creatures leaned, whispering sibilant advice to the monster.

 It fixed the beggar with its beady eyes.
-'What are you doing here, lost in the woods?'The Prince of Hell
+'What are you doing here, lost in the woods?'

+__The Prince of Hell__

 'I'm looking for a godfather to take and raise my son.'